 Q: I think I can play for the Ducks and would like a tryout.
 How do I get one?

-A: Please send your baseball resume to the attention of: Michael Pfaff, President/General Manager, 3 Court House Drive, Central Islip, NY 11722.
-If we are interested in talking to you, we will contact you.
+A: The team will be hosting an Open Player Tryout on Saturday, April 14, 2018 at Bethpage Ballpark.
+If you are interested in trying out, please CLICK HERE for more information and to register.
+If you cannot attend the tryout, send your baseball resume to the attention of: Michael Pfaff, President/General Manager, 3 Court House Drive, Central Islip, NY 11722.
+If we are interested in speaking with you, we will contact you.
 NO PHONE CALLS.

 Q: How do I get a special message on the message board during a Ducks game?